Grammer Guitar G-58 Made in the USA 1968

 The guitar comes with a certificate from RockWall Guitars.

-The instrument is delivered with new strings.
+The instrument comes with new strings.

 Taxation: